gnosisguild/zodiac-pilot/README.md

 The different scripts communicate exclusively via message passing.
 Extension page and background script use `chrome.runtime.sendMessage` while extension page and injected script talk via `window.postMessage`.

-### Open dApps in iframe
+### Open Dapps in iframe

 For allowing arbitrary pages to be loaded in our iframe we drop `X-Frame-Options` and `Content-Security-Policy` HTTP response headers for any requests originating from the extension domain.
-See: [public/removeHeaders.json].
+See: [public/removeHeaders.json](public/removeHeaders.json).

 The `domains` list in the filter only includes this extension's ID.
 This is crucial as must lift the cross origin restrictions only for the extension but not generally.

 ### Inject EIP-1193 provider

-When the simulator iframe opens any page, we inject the build/inject.js script as a node into the DOM of the dApp.
+When the simulator iframe opens any page, we inject the build/inject.js script as a node into the DOM of the Dapp.

-The injected script then runs in the context of the dApp and injects an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible API at `window.ethereum`.
+The injected script then runs in the context of the Dapp and injects an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible API at `window.ethereum`.
 The injected provider forwards all `request` calls to the parent extension page via `window.postMessage`.

 In a similar fashion, events are bridged over the window message interface.